Jackton

-Jackton is a small village lying just beyond the western periphery of East Kilbride in South Lanarkshire, on the B764 road (otherwise known as the 'Eaglesham Road') connecting it to the village of Eaglesham.
+Jackton is a suburban village lying on the western periphery of East Kilbride in South Lanarkshire, on the B764 Eaglesham Road connecting it to the village of Eaglesham.
 It is also adjacent to Thorntonhall, and the two villages share a newsletter, the Peel News, derived from the name of the road connecting the two.
 The settlement, as well as an area of surrounding farmland going as far as Lindsayfield was designated as a Community Growth Area for East Kilbride in South Lanarkshire's Local Development Plan 2.
-The development of new build housing, additional retail locations, and a new primary school are planned and under construction as of March 2023.
+The development of new build housing, additional retail locations, and a new primary school are under construction as of July 2025.
 Jackton lies approximately 150 m above sea level.

 It is also the site of one of the two Scottish Training Centres for Police Scotland.
 The area is served by Thorntonhall railway station, which is around 1+1/2 mi away, and Hairmyres railway station, which is around 1 mi away.

 The Gill Burn runs through the outskirts of the settlement.
 There is only one bus stop on each side of the road for the village.
 The only buses running through are the 395/396 run by Henderson Travel.